open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 Below is an example demonstrating how to leverage this capability to create two independent metrics from a single instrument.
-In this example, a histogram instrument is used to report measurements, and views are configured to produce two metrics —one aggregated using `ExplicitBucketHistogramConfiguration` and the other using `Base2ExponentialBucketHistogramConfiguration`.
+In this example, a histogram instrument is used to report measurements, and views are configured to produce two metrics : one aggregated using `ExplicitBucketHistogramConfiguration` and the other using `Base2ExponentialBucketHistogramConfiguration`.

 ```csharp